connorheyz/online-notes/md-articles/ap-comp-gov/3-11-Notes.md

 A documentary of Tehran by Thomas Erdbrink.

 ### People
+The people were very worried about foreigners.
+They think is is not honorable for the woman to ask the man
 - **Muhammad Pahlavi** - overthrown in 1979.
 After his reign, women were forced to wear veils and alcohol was banned.
 ### Institutions